-As the 30th anniversary of The Golden Girls’ debut approaches, friends and family members exclusively open up in the new issue of Closer Weekly to share never-before-told stories and photos the groundbreaking show!
+It’s been over 30 years since the first episode of The Golden Girls aired.
+And after all this time, friends and family members have exclusively opened up to Closer Weekly to share never-before-told stories and photos the groundbreaking show!

 Bea’s son Matthew Saks tells Closer it wasn’t personal: “My mom wasn’t really close to anybody.
 I’m not saying she was a loner, but she just liked to go home and read the paper.”